nezihaksu/Bank_Marketing_Analysis/README.md

 Converted categorical features into numerical representation with pandas' get_dummies method.

-After that i checked if converting age into categorical variable by assigning certain range of ages as "young","mature","old",which improved nothing.
+After that i checked if converting age into categorical variable by assigning certain range of ages as "young","mature","old" could improve performance of classification among models,which improved nothing.

 For a comparison with the models i needed a null accuracy of sorts,because of this need i decided to use sklearn's DummyClasifier.
 ```python